Getting Started with Mindfulness

 - Set aside some time.
 You don’t need a meditation cushion or bench, or any sort of special equipment to access your mindfulness skills—but you do need to set aside some time and space.

 - Observe the present moment as it is.
 The aim of mindfulness is not quieting the mind, or attempting to achieve a state of eternal calm.
-The goal is simple: we’re aiming to pay attention to the present moment, without judgement.
+The goal is simple: we’re aiming to pay attention to the present moment, without judgment.
 Easier said than done, we know.

 - Return to observing the present moment as it is.
 Our minds often get carried away in thought.
 That’s why mindfulness is the practice of returning, again and again, to the present moment.